21700 Oxnard Street,

 Michael S. Eisenbaum

-Michael S. Eisenbaum, a Partner with Gray•Duffy, LLP, has a diversified practice which includes extensive litigation experience.
+Michael Eisenbaum is the Managing Partner of Gray•Duffy, LLP and has a diversified practice which includes extensive litigation experience.
 He has successfully represented hundreds of individuals and businesses in the areas of premises liability, contract liability and enforcement, construction defect, product liability, professional liability, personal injury and property damage litigation.

 Mr. Eisenbaum’s expertise includes handling a variety of civil lawsuits from inception through trial and appeal, dealing with the duties of landowners, business owners, heavy equipment operators, and private security companies.
 He also litigates cases involving various forms of property damage arising out of soil movement, fire, and other causes.
 In addition, he represents insurance brokers with respect to errors and omissions claims.

 Mr. Eisenbaum obtained his Juris Doctorate in 1990 from Pepperdine University School of Law, where he was a member of the Pepperdine Law Review.
 He received his Bachelor of Arts in Political Science from Colorado State University in 1987.
 He grew up in Denver, Colorado.